“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 The road towards Nyika’s South gate

-Malawi can be greatly enjoyed also by car.
-Any kind of vehicle will be good enough to bring you all around the lake and to most of the southern tourist sights, while a 4×4 is needed for Nyka Plateau and some other remote areas.
+Malawi can also be greatly enjoyed by car.
+Any kind of vehicle will be good enough to take you around the lake and to most southern tourist sights, while a 4×4 is needed for Nyka Plateau and other remote areas.
 There are many decent campsites for overlanders scattered around Malawi.

 Cycling through Malawi